Workforce, training and education

 Medical Indemnity

-It is important to review the indemnity requirements for your area of practice and level of training.
+As a doctor working in the UK, it is a legal requirement that you hold adequate and appropriate indemnity cover.
+The GMC has the power to check this.
 There are differing arrangements in primary and secondary care and for locum or private work.
 You can find out more about the different requirements here.

 Key Figures in your training

-Educational Supervisor and Clinical Supervsisor
+Educational Supervisor and Clinical Supervisor

 As a doctor in training you will be allocated a clinical supervisor for each post, who is usually a consultant working in the same department as you and can provide supervision for the clinical work you undertake in your role.
 You will also be assigned an educational supervisor, who will help you develop a personal development plan and will monitor your education and professional development in training.
 Sometimes these posts may be held by the same person.
 You may keep the same educational supervisor for some time throughout your training programme or even for the whole of your training programme.
 You can find out more about the role of clinical and educational supervisors here.